-Nun of the Congregation of the Handmaids of the Holy Child Jesus (HHCJ) and the superior of Canada Mission.
-She is the Religious Coordinator in Holy Cross Parish Winnipeg, and serves as CGS catechist in all 3 Levels.
+Sister Bibiana is a nun of the Congregation of the Handmaids of the Holy Child Jesus (HHCJ) and the superior of Canada Mission.
+She is the Religious Coordinator in Holy Cross Parish Winnipeg, and serves as CGS catechist in all 3 levels.
 Through her Sisters, the CGS is being used with the First Nation Communities in St. Boniface Archdiocese.
-Sister Bibiana is an Entry Level 1 Formation Facilitator and has assisted in Level I Formation courses for over nine years.
+Sister Bibiana is a Level 1 Formation Facilitator and has assisted in Level 1 Formation courses for over nine years.

 Heather Skublics Lampman

-Went uncertainly to catechesis training in 2006 only to fall in love during the first presentation.
-Now she is a certified level 1-3 catechist and an Entry Level 1 Formation Facilitator.
+Paula went uncertainly to catechesis training in 2006 only to fall in love during the first presentation.
 She helped establish and serves at the atrium at St. Francis of Assisi parish in Kitchener, ON.
-Paula writes a weekly blog for level 1, level 2 and level 3 children, reflecting on the Sunday Gospel readings.
+Paula writes a weekly blog (thebetterpart.net) and records The Better Part Podcast for level 1, level 2, and level 3 children, reflecting on the Sunday Gospel reading.
 She and her husband, Jim, have five children and live in Waterloo, ON.